Spider-Man: The New Animated Series: Production

-Development

-Spider-Man: The New Animated Series was initially supposed to be a direct adaptation of the Ultimate Spider-Man comics by Brian Michael Bendis, who also worked on the series' production and wrote the original unused pilot for Sony Pictures Entertainment, who had purchased the film and television rights to the character.
-However, after the success of Sam Raimi's 2002 Spider-Man film, the show was reworked to follow that continuity.
-The series was redeveloped by Morgan Gendel, best known as writer of the "Inner Light" episode of Star Trek: The Next Generation.
-Gendel, with the team of writers he hired, was given free rein by Sony to develop several original characters who fit in with the series' more adult tone, including Indira Daimonji, Shikata and the creepily telepathic Gaines Twins.
+Spider-Man: The New Animated Series was ordered by MTV as early as January 2002.
+Initially, it was supposed to be an adaptation of the Ultimate Spider-Man comics by Brian Michael Bendis.
+However, after the success of Sam Raimi's 2002 Spider-Man film, the show was reworked to follow its continuity.
 The computer-generated imagery (CGI) was produced by Mainframe Entertainment.
+Michael Rosenbaum was approached for the lead role, but he didn't audition.
+Neil Patrick Harris, Lisa Loeb, and Ian Ziering were announced as the primary voice cast in May 2002.
+The producers found that the relaxed standards of MTV allowed them more creative freedom than usually allowed for a Saturday-morning cartoon.

-Peter Parker was originally supposed to wear baggier clothes to hide his superhero musculature, but cost-effective difficulties with the CGI format prevented folds from being put into his everyday attire.
+Peter Parker was originally supposed to wear baggier clothes to hide his superhero musculature, but cost-effective difficulties with the CGI prevented folds from being put into his everyday attire.
 As a result, Peter's street clothes were redesigned to be close-fitting and contemporary, while still managing to hide his physique (and the costume he wore under his clothes) as Spider-Man.
 The character of Aunt May was not included in the series (except for a photograph in Peter's bedroom), because MTV executives feared that the appearance of any elderly people would deter their target youth audience from watching.

-The producers found that the more relaxed standards of MTV allowed them more creative freedom than usually allowed for a Saturday morning cartoon show.

-Cancellation

-MTV decided that, even though the ratings were high compared to other shows in the same time-slot, the series did not fit in with its other programming.
+The series was canceled after only 13 episodes, reportedly due to low ratings.
 Director Brandon Vietti stated that had the series gone on he would have used the villains Mysterio, Vulture, and more of Kraven.

 Episodes

-Due to various production delays, the episodes aired on MTV out of the correct scripted order.
-This caused some confusion with audiences regarding the chronology of the series.
+The episodes aired on MTV out of the correct scripted order.
 The DVD releases feature the episodes in the correct order.
-Each episode has a montage at the end of which states "Next Time On Spider-Man".
-The order given here is that of the DVD.

 Reception

-The series received mostly positive reviews from critics and audiences, with praise aimed at the voice acting (particularly Harris), the mature tone, writing, animation and soundtrack, though it also received criticism from fans for its divergence from the sequel films to the 2002 film, most notably with the abrupt cliffhanger ending contradicting the events of the 2004 film Spider-Man 2.

 In 2004, the series was nominated for an Annie Award for Outstanding Achievement in an Animated Television Production while "Keeping Secrets" got a nomination in Outstanding Storyboarding in an Animated Television Production.